-Niall Horan Flies To New York City During Tour Break To Hangout With Girlfriend Hailee Steinfeld
+Niall Horan Flies To New York City During Tour Break To Hang Out With Girlfriend Hailee Steinfeld

 Romance is brewing in the Big Apple!

-As Niall Horan takes a break from his Flicker World Tour, he using his downtime to hangout with his rumored girlfriend, Hailee Steinfeld.
-According to US Weekly, the former One Direction singer flew to New York City during his three-day break from tour to hang out with Hailee, who is set to perform in a concert at Radio City Music Hall tonight.
+As Niall Horan takes a break from his Flicker World Tour, he using his downtime to hang out with his rumored girlfriend, Hailee Steinfeld.
+According to Us Weekly, the former One Direction singer flew to New York City during his three-day break from tour to hang out with Hailee, who is set to perform in a concert at Radio City Music Hall tonight.
 A source even dished that the couple shacked up together during their stay in NYC.

 “He’s in New York alone — no staff, crew, friends, etc. They’ve been staying at a hotel together in New York.”